NSO-developer/ntool/ntool/README.md

 # tail-ntool

-A few tools to help with verifying CLI configurations and generating NSO templates
+(NSO 5.2+) A few tools to help with verifying CLI configurations and generating NSO templates

 # Purpose